 Hello, thanks for stopping by!
-I am an artist living in Brighton UK, who graduated from the Royal College of Art many years ago.
-I love and collect typographic ephemera and use it in my art.
-The inspiration comes from old stamps, postcards and packaging, often featuring antique and woodblock type) which I use in my art.
+I am an artist living in Brighton UK, who studied Graphic Design at the Royal College of Art, London.
+I love and collect typography based ephemera (for example old stamps, postcards and packaging, often featuring antique and woodblock type) which I use in my art.
 Inspired by some of the great collage and pop artists: Kurt Schwitters, Ben Nicholson, Sir Peter Blake, Eduardo Paolozzi, Cecil Touchon and Rosalie Gascoigne, to name a few.

-I generally work digitally, as I couldn’t bear to tear up the original ephemera to use in my collages, and besides, the items are often small and certain to fade, so by working digitally I am able to scan items and do whatever I like!
-This means I can be experimental with colour, scale, texture and composition, creating lively, graphic, contemporary prints.
+I generally work digitally, as I couldn’t bear to tear up the original ephemera and because the items are often small and certain to fade.
+So I scan the ephemera, capturing all the original vintage detail and then construct playful, graphic and contemporary compositions.
 The fantastic textures of the paper, smudgy vintage coloured inks and intriguing snippets of information look amazing at larger scales.
-The ephemera takes on a more abstract form, so it is possible to see it in a new, fresh light.
-With my compositions, I like lining things up (or not) and creating patterns of harmony or tension, if they can have a flavour of Dadaist art, all the better…
+The ephemera takes on a more abstract form, so it is possible to see it in a new, fresh light, which is what I love about it.

 © All images and artwork remain the copyright of Julia Trigg.